Thursday, November 27, 2025

 One of my favorite types of journaling game are Wretched & Alone games, named after the original The Wretched.
 A W&A games starts by dropping you in a situation and presenting specific goals, such as you are a lone survivor on a derelict spacecraft and you must survive long enough to be rescued, but adds various systems (diminishing tokens, a block tower, dice rolls, special cards, etc.) that present obstacles and ramps up the danger.
 The result is very much a game-like experience that increases the tension so that, as the game lasts longer and longer, every journal entry could very well end of the game in failure.

 Another aspect of journaling games enjoyed by many players is the opportunities for creativity beyond the story.
 How the player decides to record the game adds to the fun.
 While the term “journal” is often associated with a pen and notebook, a player may choose to record their entries using audio logs or video clips.
 Additionally, how each of these entries are formatted can add color to the game.
-I’ve written journals in the form of a dating show contestant’s interviews to radio communications between Santa his elves on Christmas Eve.
+I’ve written journals in the form of a dating show contestant’s interviews, to radio communications between Santa his elves on Christmas Eve.
 Once, I even spilled blood.

 DUNGEON CRAWLS